 This interactive museum is perfect for any animal lover.
 It’s a tiny establishment but big on information about endangered sea turtles.
 Plan to stop by while walking around the historic Halifax waterfront area.

 Learn all about the Nova Scotia’s maritime heritage.
-From the Titanic to the Halifax Explosion, the Maritime Museum of the Atlantic is a one-stop shop for everything you need to know about the city’s rich history.
+From the Titanic to the Halifax Explosion, the Maritime Museum of the Atlantic is a one-stop shop for everything you need to know about the city’s rich history, which makes this one of the best things to do in Halifax.

 A cultural and commercial hub in Halifax, Spring Garden Road is home to many boutique shops.
 The area is considered to be the trendiest area in the city and one of the busiest shopping districts.